Most things don’t fail on Day One.

 That was new.

-What Didn’t Change Immediately
+What Didn’t Change (But Felt Different)

 Doubt still came.